The Aviator (1929 film): Plot

 To capitalize on the excitement, the guests propose an aerial stunt contest between Street and Major Gaillard.
 Terrified but cornered by his own false reputation, Street agrees.
-Brown secretly sends for a flight instructor to substitute for Street in the air, but due to unavailability, the only person sent is Sam Robinson (Kewpie Morgan), a mechanic.
+Brown secretly sends for a flight instructor to substitute for Street in the air, but due to unavailability, the only person sent is Sam Robinson, a mechanic.
 With no flying experience himself, Robinson attempts to give Street a crash course in aeronautics in his hotel room.

 Meanwhile, Jules provides the contest planes—two of his own—and Brown desperately tries to prevent disaster.
 He approaches Grace and confesses that Street is no pilot.
 Misunderstanding Brown's intention, Grace instead confronts Jules, asking him to back out of the contest so Street can save face.
 Insulted, Jules punches Brown and prepares for the duel in the air.

 As a last-ditch effort, Brown tries to have the sheriff intervene on the grounds that Street lacks a pilot's license—only to discover that Jules has already secured one for him.
 Robinson, hoping to sabotage the flight safely, loosens the wheels on Street's plane.

 Jules takes off first, performing flawless maneuvers.
 When Street taxies across the field in the tampered aircraft, the wheels drop off shortly after liftoff.
 In a flailing panic, Street unwittingly performs a series of death-defying tricks that leave the onlookers breathless.
 Believing himself to be in real danger, Jules decides it's too reckless to continue and lands, forfeiting the contest.

 Street finally brings his plane down—directly into the branches of a treetop—but emerges without a scratch.
 To everyone else, he has cemented his status as an aerial daredevil.

 Grace, both terrified and relieved, tearfully begs him never to fly again.
 Street wholeheartedly agrees, and the two embrace as their romance takes flight—on solid ground.